moogster11/CV/portfolio/welcome.md

 ---
 # Page settings
 layout: default # Choose layout: "default", "homepage" or "documentation-archive"
-title: Welcome # Define a title of your page
+title: New students 'Welcome' experience # Define a title of your page
-description: Project type - Website design and development Helping new students prepare for their new life in university #
+description: Onboarding new students for their new life in university #
 keywords: # Define keywords for search engines
 comments: false # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"
 ---